galaxyinvaders/.github/profile/README.md

-# We are Galaxy Invaders
+# We are the Galaxy Invaders

 **Conquer the Cloud.
 Invade the Galaxy.**